-The rapid adoption of solar and wind as clean energy sources is increasing demand for energy storage.
-Most energy storage solutions are, however, very expensive.
-There is a large unmet need for affordable options, especially for distributed energy production from rooftop solar installations on residential and commercial buildings.
+The rapid adoption of solar and wind energy is increasing demand for energy storage.
+However, most energy storage solutions are very costly.
+There is a large unmet need for affordable options, especially for distributed energy production from rooftop solar installations on commercial buildings.

 Meanwhile, the popularity of electric vehicles (EV) continues to grow, as does the number of batteries needing replacing.
 In Norway alone, it is anticipated that over 100 000 batteries will be replaced in coming years.
 Today most of these batteries are sent for recycling, but they could still be used for less demanding applications.

-When the capacity of an EV battery drops below 80 per cent, the driving distance becomes too short and the battery must be replaced.
-ECO STOR has developed a small-scale energy storage system that takes full advantage of these batteries’ 10 to 15 years of remaining life.
+When the capacity of an EV battery drops below 70 per cent, the driving distance becomes too short and the battery must be replaced.
+ECO STOR has developed a small-scale, modular energy storage system that takes full advantage of these batteries’ 10 to 15 years of remaining life.

-The solution uses the complete battery system, avoiding costly disassembly and reassembly, new wiring and electronics, and maintaining stringent automotive standards for handling, shipping, outdoor storage and safety.
+ECO STOR’s solution uses the entire battery system, avoiding costly disassembly and reassembly, new wiring and electronics, and maintaining stringent automotive standards for handling, shipping, outdoor storage and safety.

 The company’s proprietary method allows users to diagnose the health of the used EV battery.
-Based on this, the battery management protocols are reprogrammed.
-A small, easily customisable controls unit is placed onto the EV battery and provides a communication link between the battery, an energy management system and the inverters that connect the battery to the grid.
+Based on this, the battery can be repurposed.
+A simple control unit is placed onto the EV battery and provides a communication link between the battery, an energy management system and the inverters that connect the battery to the grid.

-If the system is intended for a larger commercial building where several used batteries are connected, the controls unit will monitor and adjust the individual batteries according to the diagnostic information.
+In larger commercial buildings where multiple used batteries are connected, the control unit monitors and adjusts the individual batteries according to the diagnostic information.

 ECO STOR’s system significantly cuts the cost of small-scale energy storage.
 The solution also reduces the life-cycle carbon emissions of EV batteries and creates a circular economy for them.

-Battery-based energy storage is becoming more and more attractive due to increasing integration of intermittent and distributed renewable energy production.
-The global market is expected to grow from USD 1.98 billion in 2018 to USD 8.54 billion by 2023.
+Battery-based energy storage is becoming more and more attractive due to increasing integration of intermittent and distributed renewable energy production, and the global market is expected to reach USD 8.54 billion by 2023.